tjmonsi/ffc-pwdo/data/faq/before-you-buy.md

 ##### I live outside Luzon.
 Can I get a discount?

-Yes, we have a special discount for <a href="https://2018.formfunctionclass.com/tickets">Visayas & Mindanao</a> residents starting March 2018.
+Yes, we have a special discount for <a href="https://2018.formfunctionclass.com/tickets" class="anchor green">Visayas & Mindanao</a> residents starting March 2018.
 Email us at <a href="mailto:info@pwdo.org" class="anchor green">info@pwdo.org</a> to learn how.

 ##### Can I get a group discount?